 In Section 5, we reimplement Jax and JRed by adapting JSHRINK based on their papers.
 The size reduction numbers reported from their original Jax and JRed papers are higher, at 48.7% and 44.5% respectively.
-This is because we conservatively choose all public, main, 987 and test methods as entry points, while their original experimentused main methods as the entry points only.
+This is because we conservatively choose all public, main, and test methods as entry points, while their original experiment used main methods as the entry points only.

-1047 Limitation.
-Our goal is to assess size reduction potential based on 1048 both static analysis and dynamic profiling using developer-written 1049 tests.
-We acknowledge that developer-written tests may suffer from 1050 low-coverage issues and thus cannot represent possible execution 1051 scenarios that may be encountered in the future.
-To investigate 1052 this issue, we examine how robust a debloated project is to unseen 1053 executions in a hold-out test set in Section 5.5.
-The result shows 1054 that though unseen executions indeed cause runtime exceptions 1055 in some projects, the chance of running into such issues is rela-1056 tively low (15%).
-This is because static reachability analysis and 1057 dynamic profiling synergistically work toghether to handle unseen 1058 executions-dynamic profiling already provides good hints of dynam-1059 ically invoked method even with an incomplete set of test cases, and 1060 static reachability analysis overapproximates reachable code from 1061 all possible entry points.
-The solution to reducing this rate of fail-1062 ure is to increase test case coverage by either by manually adding 1063 tests, or via automated regression test generation tools, such as 1064 EvoSuite [21].
+Limitation.
+Our goal is to assess size reduction potential based on both static analysis and dynamic profiling using developer-written tests.
+We acknowledge that developer-written tests may suffer from low-coverage issues and thus cannot represent possible execution scenarios that may be encountered in the future.
+To investigate this issue, we examine how robust a debloated project is to unseen executions in a hold-out test set in Section 5.5.
+The result shows that though unseen executions indeed cause runtime exceptions, the chance of running into such issues is relatively low (15%).
+This is because static reachability analysis and dynamic profiling synergistically work together to handle unseen executions-dynamic profiling already provides good hints of dynamically invoked method even with an incomplete set of test cases, and static reachability analysis over-approximates reachable code from all possible entry points.
+The solution to reducing this rate of failure is to increase test case coverage by either by manually adding tests, or via automated regression test generation tools, such as EvoSuite [23].